There are two types of chats:

 Commands related to tasks, such as status change, report, information, etc. can also be run by responding to a message from Cerebro.
 When commands are run the usual way, we will offer to select a task from the list of available tasks or find it.

-You can view and change chat settings in the External Chats window.
+You can change the settings after creating a chat in the External Сhats window.

 You can also unlink a task or a messenger chat page from Cerebro in External Chats window.